 It started with a crepe.

-We read a story in The Age about a couple of guys donating all of their profits to combat homelessness by selling crepes from a van.
+It was September 2015.
+A story in The Age about a couple of guys donating all of their profits to combat homelessness by selling crepes from a van had caught our attention.

 It sparked a thought.